We seek justice for the innocent and the wrongfully imprisoned – the marginalized and forgotten of Arizona’s Criminal Justice System.

 The Arizona Justice Project was established in 1998 and became the fifth organization in the United States created to help inmates overturn wrongful convictions.
 Today, there are more than 60 similar organizations worldwide.

-The Justice Project reviews and assists in cases of actual innocence or cases in which a manifest injustice has occurred.
-To date, the Justice Project has received over 5,000 requests for help, and currently has anywhere between 40 to 50 cases in post-conviction relief proceedings or under the supervision of a review team.
-Oftentimes, the Justice Project is a last resort for men and women who have been failed by our justice system.
-Their voices would go unheard and sadly, many innocent people would remain wrongfully behind bars without the hard work of our Justice Project staff and volunteers.
+The Arizona Justice Project reviews and assists in Cases of Actual Innocence or cases in which a Manifest Injustice has occurred.
+To date, the Arizona Justice Project has received over 5,000 requests for assistance, and currently has between 40 to 50 cases in post-conviction relief proceedings under the supervision of a review team.
+Oftentimes, the Arizona Justice Project is a last resort for men and women who have been failed by our justice system.
+Their voices would go unheard and sadly, many innocent people would remain wrongfully behind bars without the hard work of our Arizona Justice Project staff and volunteers.

-Our review teams generally consist of a Justice Project staff person or a volunteer lawyer supervisor paired with law students from the Arizona State University College of Law, Arizona Summit Law School, and the University of Arizona College of Law.
-In addition, the Justice Project is fortunate to have the help of some of the best investigators in Arizona, who spend countless hours tracking down vital information, witnesses and evidence in our cases.
+Our review teams generally consist of an Arizona Justice Project staff person or a volunteer lawyer supervisor paired with law students from the Arizona State University College of Law, Arizona Summit Law School, and the University of Arizona College of Law.
+In addition, the Arizona Justice Project is fortunate to have the help of some of the best investigators in Arizona who spend countless hours tracking down vital information, witnesses, and evidence in our cases.

-Here are some more interesting facts about the Justice Project:
+Here are some more interesting facts about the Arizona Justice Project:

-- From 2008 to October 2013, the Justice Project partnered with the Attorney General’s Office and the Arizona Criminal Justice Commission, to undergo post-conviction DNA testing in cases of forcible rape, murder, and non-negligent homicide cases where the testing might demonstrate actual innocence.
+- From 2008 to October 2013, the Arizona Justice Project partnered with the Attorney General’s Office and the Arizona Criminal Justice Commission to undergo post-conviction DNA testing in cases of forcible rape, murder, and non-negligent homicide cases where the testing might demonstrate actual innocence.

-The Justice Project is a not for profit, charitable organization formed under Section 501(c)(3) of the U.S. Internal Revenue Code.
-Donations to The Justice Project are tax-deductible as charitable contributions for US federal income tax purposes.
-There are no donation limits or restrictions on contributions to the Justice Project.
+The Arizona Justice Project is a Not For Profit, charitable organization formed under Section 501(c)(3) of the U.S. Internal Revenue Code.
+Donations to The Arizona Justice Project are tax-deductible as charitable contributions for U.S. federal income tax purposes.
+There are no donation limits or restrictions on contributions to the Arizona Justice Project.